Dead to Rights: Retribution

-Dead to Rights: Retribution is a third-person action video game.
-It is the reboot of the Dead to Rights franchise featuring Grant City police officer Jack Slate and his canine companion Shadow.
-It was developed by Volatile Games and published by Namco Bandai Games under the Namco label for PlayStation 3 and Xbox 360.
+Dead to Rights: Retribution is a 2010 third-person shooter video game developed by Volatile Games and published by Namco Bandai Games for the PlayStation 3 and Xbox 360.
+It is a reboot of the Dead to Rights franchise featuring Grant City police officer Jack Slate and his canine companion Shadow.

 Plot

 The game begins with Jack collapsing on a dock after disembarking from a tugboat, and is confronted by members of the Grant City Triad, who intend to kill him as revenge for earlier events.
 Shadow, Jack's dog, brutally kills all of the Triad members who try to attack Jack on his way to a bar where he meets his friend, an EMT named Faith Sands, and goes into the story of what happened in the game.
 He flashes back to a terrorist takeover of Temple Tower, where he disobeys orders from Captain Inness and charges in, killing members of the Union gang, saving hostages and pursuing Riggs, the leader of the gang, to the roof where he escapes via a futuristic helicopter.
 Jack believes Riggs has military training after seeing how the Union were armed and organized.
 Jack is saved from Inness firing him by SWAT Captain Redwater, who is a friend of Jack and his father, Frank Slate, who takes Jack and Shadow to investigate a lead on Riggs.
 They discover plans and simulated versions of the Temple Tower studio, and are drawn into a gunfight when Redwater arrives with the SWAT.

 After holding out until more SWAT teams arrive, Frank and Jack pursue Riggs and a Triad member, splitting up to do so.
 Jack succeeds in arresting the Triad, but finds Frank mortally wounded nearby.
 Faith arrives and tries to save Frank, but fails, and Jack storms off after beating up the Triad brutally and goes to find out why his father was killed.
 He stops an attempted Triad bombing at Grant City Central, defeats their leader, Tseng, in hand-to-hand combat, and then returns to the area where his father was killed.
 He discovers that Riggs is a member of the newly formed GAC (Grant City Anti Crime Unit), which was formed by Julian Temple and now approved by the city to deal with crime in ways that go against standard ethics and protocol.
 Jack fights his way past GAC soldiers and destroys GAC dropships, but is knocked out by Redwater, who kills Riggs after hearing a recorded conversation between Temple and Riggs, who plot to kill Redwater.
 Jack manages to escape the slowly rising dropship he and Redwater are on, and Redwater's fate is left unknown when the C4 Jack attached to the ship detonates while being tossed away by Redwater.